-Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date I will provide each student of I will communicate with pa y commit to this school in the following ways: opportunities to achieve. rents on a regular basis via personal contact, we udents and parents for any concerns they may h orogress reports and I will display integrity and i respect to students, parents, and staff members t • • l actions. erests, and rights of all individuals in the classro oom. • • onal code of ethics as a teacher and my primary responsibilities to the students I serve.
+Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date I will provide each student opport I will communicate with parent mmit to this school in the following ways: ortunities to achieve. s on a regular basis via personal contact, we vailable to students and parents for any conditions. eekly newsletters, Sch oolConnect or I will display integrity and resp ect to students, parents, and staff members through my words and l actions. s, and rights of all individuals in the classro oom.
+I will protect the safety, interest , 8